EarthScope/mseedconvert/README.md

 #### Converting version 2 to 3

-Converting miniSEED version 2 to 3 is lossless is virtually all but the most escoteric cases.
+Converting miniSEED version 2 to 3 is lossless is virtually all but the most esoteric cases.
 In this case the value specified with `-R` is the maximum record length to create, default maximum is 131,172 bytes.
 Resulting record lengths will be exactly the size needed to contain the data of each input record up to the maximum.